McJackTang/mcjacktang.github.io/_pages/about.md

 </div>
 </div>

-# 👨🏻‍🎓 Service and leadership
-- 2024-Now: Academic and Innovation Tutor, Xinya College, Tsinghua University
-- 2023-Now: Executive Chairman of Huxiang(湖湘） Culture Association,  Tsinghua University
-- 2021-2023: Leader of Creative Design and Intelligent Engineering.
-CDIE9 was honored with the award of “Excellent Academic Class”.
-- 2022-2023: Vice president of the Science and Innovation Association, Xinya College.

 # 🎖 Honors and Awards
 - *2024* **Best Presentation Award** at Tsinghua University Initiative Scientific Research Program Forum. *Top 5*